-***Note: The description below is from our legacy Android app.
-We recommend you use dedicated Valarm connector devices, like WiFi or GSM sensor hubs for your Industrial IoT applications, remote monitoring, water + fluids telemetry, and sensor deployments.
+We recommend you use dedicated Valarm connector devices, like WiFi or GSM sensor hubs for your Industrial IoT applications, remote monitoring, fluids + water measurements, and sensor deployments.
 Dedicated sensor hubs are more reliable, readily available, cost-effective, and flexible than Android phones or tablets.

 You can use Valarm Industrial IoT, telemetry and remote sensor monitoring solutions with any of the following connector devices: